 Saravana Kumar presenting Monitoring and Management of BizTalk environments using BizTalk360

-The second session of the day, and also because Tord delay was Saravana Kumar who took the stage to present his session about BizTalk360.
-This session introduces you to the new “standard” for monitoring and management BizTalk Server platforms and it was the first time in a public event that Saravana presented the sixth version of the product.
+The second session of the day, and also because Tord’s delay was due to Saravana Kumar, who took the stage to present his session about BizTalk360.
+This session introduces you to the new “standard” for monitoring and management of BizTalk Server platforms, and it was the first time in a public event that Saravana presented the sixth version of the product.

 Sandro Pereira presenting BizTalk Mapping Patterns and Best Practices